certuna/Applescripts-for-Music/README.md

 # How to install:
 1. Create new script in macOS Script Editor
-2. Copy/paste the code in the file `DiscogsYearGenres.txt` in this repository
+2. Copy/paste the code in the file [DiscogsYearGenres.txt](https://github.com/certuna/Applescripts-for-Music/blob/main/DiscogsYearGenres.txt) in this repository
-3. Replace the text `please_insert_your_own_API_key_here` in the `QueryDiscogs` function with your own Discogs API key, see https://www.discogs.com/settings/developers
+3. Replace the text `please_insert_your_own_API_key_here` in the `QueryDiscogs` function with your own [Discogs API key](https://www.discogs.com/settings/developers)
 4. If you are on macOS Mojave or older, you still have iTunes.
 Replace the `tell application "Music"` line with `tell application "iTunes"`
 4. Save the script as `Discogs Year and Genres.scpt`
 5. Put this file in `/Library/Music/Scripts` (all users) or `/User/johndoe/Library/Music/Scripts` (one user).
 If the folder doesn't exist, create it.